justnonamenoname/lifeticle/readme.md

 **Lifeticle | LT theory | The new theory of quantum phenomenal consciousness | Survival**

 Lifeticle is a particle that acts as a subject, the so-called observer in the brain, with the following functions:
-1) Perception (Qualia): Visuals, sounds, pain, and other sensations.
+1) Perception (Qualia): Visuals, sounds, pain, and other sensations
 2) Attachment to the organism
 3) Feedback influence on the brain